Manuel P. Kainz

 Histology-informed multiscale modeling of human brain white matter.

-Scientific Reports, in press.
+Scientific Reports, 13:19641, 2023.

 M. Terzano, M.P.
 Wollner, M.P.
 Kainz, M. Rolf-Pissarczyk, N. Götzen and G.A.
 Holzapfel [pdf]